 Holes ten though thirteen stands out for us to begin the back nine.
 Being closest to Lake Michigan, they provide some of the greatest views and some of the greatest challenge.
 Hole ten is a par4 that’s 399 yards from the white and 424 yards from the blue.
 Playing away from the clubhouse, the deep blue lake is mesmerizing in the background as you endeavor to keep your tee shot on the right side of the narrow fairway.
 Shots left leave a blind shot to the green over the dunes.
 A large sod-walled greenside bunker is short and left.

-A long par5, Hole eleven also plays toward the lake stretching to 563 yards (white) and 594 yards (blue).
+A long par5, Hole eleven also plays toward the lake stretching 563 yards (white) and 594 yards (blue).
 Few should attempt the 633 yard back tees.
 After a tee shot to a wide fairway, the second shot landing area squeezes together forming a narrow chute.
 You must either layup short or challenge the dunes to fly over it.
-Bunkers right protect the narrow landing area for those timid tee shots that ventured left.
+Bunkers on the protect the narrow landing area for those timid tee shots that ventured left.
 Then a shallow green is protected by another deep sod wall bunker in front.

 The 378 yard (white), 430 yard (blue) par 4 twelfth hole is along the lake.
 A forced carry over a wide fairway bunker what looks to be a narrow landing area is intimidating.
 The view is intoxicating.
 Success finds an approach shot to a long and narrow green protected by a large and deep sod walled bunker on the left.
 Unable to see the back of the green as it falls off toward the steep bluff, it reminds me of an infinity pool.